 In this final installment of our three-part blog series, we’ll discuss original research presented by Cyveillance phishing experts at this week’s Anti-Phishing Working Group’s eCrime Symposium in Barcelona.

 Today we delve deeper into data provided by Google’s URL Shortener API.
-Cyveillance submitted approximately ‘s worth of goo.gl links that deliver visitors to Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. attacks to the URL Shortener API.
+Cyveillance submitted approximately ‘s worth of goo.gl links that deliver visitors to Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. attacks to the URL Shortener API.
 Today we examine where visitors come from, what type of computers they tend to use, and more.

 Recap of Our Research